 Artec: What will you use the scans for: simulation of flight in software, the production of the suit, or both?

 OZ: Both.
-I will use the 3D data to create custom made FreeFly Astronaut/Cosmonaut Space Suits.
+I will use the 3D data to create custom-made FreeFly Astronaut/Cosmonaut Space Suits.
 These suits have to be very special because the pilot will have to fly/control the suit from the inside using FreeFly techniques.
-It will be like a mini flexible space ship.
+It will be like a mini flexible spaceship.
 I will also simulate flights leading up to the 310km one.

 Artec: Tell us about the flights themselves.

-OZ: The first one will take place at the end of 2012 and will start at 40km above ground.
+OZ: The first one will take place at the end of 2012 and will start at 40km above the ground.
 Four other flights will follow as soon as we have evaluated the collected data.
-Step by step, we will arrive at the 310km flight and we are on the way to develop the technology for this.
+Step by step, we will arrive at the 310km flight and we are on the way to developing the technology for this.

 Artec: Who is sponsoring this experiment?

 OZ: Everyone involved is a sponsor as they believe it is a fantastic project.
-We will break a lot of important aviation records and from next year on, we will begin selling advertising surface area on the rocket and space suit, as well as start producing a TV documentary on a world renowned network.
+We will break a lot of important aviation records and from next year on, we will begin selling advertising surface area on the rocket and space suit, as well as start producing a TV documentary on a world-renowned network.